What does “ethically sourced” mean?

 What is your roasting schedule?

-We roast and ship every weekday.
+We roast and ship most weekdays.
 Orders placed will be roasted and shipped on the next roast day and your coffee will arrive within days of roasting.

 What happens if I order 2 or more bags per month?